Open from the 3rd of January the 2017 entry form with terms and conditions is open to be downloaded now.

 Prize: US$2000 will be awarded the winner of each genre

-Open to writers of fiction, nonfiction, and poetry who have yet to publish a book.
+Open to writers of fiction, nonfiction, and poetry who have yet to

 Entries open on 1 March and close 15 May.